Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/c9bd5b13-30fa-43ed-8558-bf11393e58dc)

 You can either hit "Connect" and you'll log in via your Windows VM credentials, or you can select "SQL Server Authentication" from the "Authentication" section.
-If you choose this option, your login would be "sa" (for system administrator), and your password would be the one that you chose when we were configuring the installation of or SQL Server.  ```You should have written this down in your notepad app ;).```
+If you choose this option, your login would be "sa" (for system administrator), and your password would be the one that you chose when we were configuring the installation of our SQL Server.  ```You should have written this down in your notepad app ;).```

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/486b8efe-a67b-4b8a-ae6d-41c0a5dd62f1)